 Getting 150 minutes of moderate aerobic exercise a week has lots of benefits for brain health.
 It improves blood flow, reduces inflammation, stimulates the release of neurotransmitters, slows the onset of dementia, and improves the brain’s neuroplasticity (its ability to form new connections.)

 If you don’t have large blocks of time to exercise, you can break up the 150 minutes into 10- or 15-minute blocks that easily fit into your day.
+If you’re a dog owner, there’s good news for you!
+Research has shown that dog owners get 22 more minutes of exercise a day than non-dog owners.

 2) Follow a Mediterranean Diet